Frequently Asked Questions

 Will I be safe overseas?

 We consider the health, safety and well-being of our students involved in our international programs of the utmost importance.
 The safety of our students is a prerequisite for everything else.
 Our overseas campuses are tightly secured and every effort is made to provide safety.
 Harding's International Programs office receives world-wide information daily from security officials, embassies and consulates.
-In the event of a political, social or natural emergency, the Dean will be in close contact with the on-site director for any of our overseas programs.
-Pertinent information will be provided on our Security News page as a quick resource.
+In the event of a political, social or natural emergency, the International Programs Executive Director will be in close contact with the on-site director for any of our overseas programs.
+Pertinent information may be provided on our Security News page as a quick resource.

 Can I use my school loans and scholarships to help pay for my semester abroad?